 The positive finding came from mosquitoes trapped by DEM staff on Aug.
 6 and tested at the state Department of Health (HEALTH) laboratory.
 The results were confirmed today.
 As a result, DEM will be setting extra mosquito traps across the East Bay area.

 In Rhode Island EEE has only been found in mosquito species that bite birds, unlike in Massachusetts, where EEE was isolated in mammal-biting mosquito species trapped in numerous locations in southeastern Massachusetts.
-The first human case of EEE in Massachusetts was confirmed earlier this month.

 These findings of significant numbers of mosquitoes carrying EEE in mammal-biting mosquitoes in Massachusetts prompted aerial spraying in affected Massachusetts communities.

 Due to the high numbers of adult biting mosquitoes in the region, a Portsmouth playground was sprayed on Friday, Aug.
 10 to address the outbreak.

 According to Alan Gettman, Ph.D., DEM's mosquito abatement coordinator, it was not surprising to find the positive EEE sample at this time of year.
 The positive result is confirmation that there are infected mosquitoes in the environment.
 Therefore, all Rhode Islanders should take extra care to protect themselves, particularly when mosquito-biting activity is high.

 - Biting is generally is greatest from dusk to dawn.
 During the day it decreases in sunny areas at lower temperatures and increases in shady areas at higher temperatures.
 Biting activity also generally increases with high humidity and with low wind.

 - Personal protection is the first line of defense against mosquitoes that can carry diseases like EEE and West Nile Virus.
 DEM recommends routine use of mosquito repellent and to cover up when mosquito-biting activity is greatest.